 Services for Faculty and Staff

 As an employee, you will carry a campus I.D. card bearing a photo and barcode.
 This card is necessary to check out materials from the library.
 Please be sure to bring it along.
-You will also need your card to access your account in the online library catalog, Voyager, for a list of materials you have out, to see messages about your hold requests, etc. The campus I.D. card will be issued to you upon employment, but if there is a delay and you need library materials in the meantime, special arrangements will be made.
+The campus I.D. card will be issued to you upon employment, but if there is a delay and you need library materials in the meantime, special arrangements will be made.

 Placing Reserves: You may place materials on reserve for your students.
 Please complete the reserve request form and bring it with your materials to the library.
 If you wish to place library books or other materials on reserve, then just complete the form, provide a list of the items needed, and send it electronically to reserves; we will pull them for reserve.
 Please allow time for the library assistant in charge of reserves to get the materials into the computer system and onto the reserve shelves before notifying students of the assignment.
 Sometimes we can accommodate immediately, but to be safe, please allow 24 hours.